loucitypainting/loucitypainting.github.io/README.md

 ## License

-This project is private and proprietary to Grajales Cleaning.
+This project is private and proprietary to Lou City Painting.